simplygreatwork/converge/README.md

 - event-graph: shows how to use a causal event graph to be able to merge and synchronize operation events among peers
 - tree-list-with-event-graph: a tree-based list which uses an event graph to merge operation events among peers

+# Update on the newest implementation
+- The newest implementation in in the directory example-network-list.
+- I switched from using a directed acyclic graph amd instead am using the Lamport clock timestamps as the basic for total ordering and reverse walk.
+- That way everything is so much easier to optimize for performance.
+- Also, this custom ordering system does not permit interleaving at all unless you expressly allow it.
+- By default, every event of an agent is contigous and you expressly add breaks for gaps between groups of an agents events/edits.

 # Inspired by
 - [Matt Wonlaw's "A Framework for Convergence"](https://vlcn.io/blog/crdt-substrate)
 - [Matt Wonlaw's "CRDT Substrate / DAG.ts"](https://github.com/vlcn-io/docs/blob/main/components/crdt-substrate/DAG.ts)